Coronavirus: Cruise ships searching for ports as anti-virus controls widen

 Western countries are increasingly imitating China – which has suffered the vast majority of infections - by imposing travel controls and shutting down public events to contain it.

 After the city of Venice canceled its cherished Carnival and governments warned citizens against travel to Italy, the epicentre of Europe's outbreak, the country is facing a possible recession.
-Hotel occupancy rates in the lagoon city are down to 1%-2%.
+Hotel occupancy rates in the lagoon city are down to 1-2 per cent.

 "The surface of the Grand Canal is like glass because the boats that transport merchandise are not there.
 On the vaporetti (water buses), there are only five or six people," Stefania Stea, vice president of the Venice hoteliers association, said.